jpn--/larch/doc/example/203_itin.rst

-This example is an OGEV itinerary choice model built using the example itinerary choice dataset included with Larch.
+This example is an multi-level OGEV-NL itinerary choice model built using the example itinerary choice dataset included with Larch.
 As usual, we first create the DB objects:

 .. testcode::

-	d = larch.DB.Example('ITINERARY')
+	db = larch.DB.Example('ITINERARY')

 Our itinerary choice data has a lot of alternatives, but they are not ordered or numbered in a regular way; each elemental alternative has